Will Trump let Chevron stay in Venezuela?

 “The US government should not be in the business of playing favorites,” he added.
 “Waivers or licenses should either be granted to all American companies or should be withheld from all American companies.”

 Goodman reported from Caracas, Venezuela.
-Business writer David Koening in Dallas contributed to this story.
+Business writer David Koenig in Dallas contributed to this story.

 Luis Alonso Lugo on Twitter: http://www.twitter.com/luisalonsolugo